Siberian weasel: Distribution and habitat

-The Siberian weasels ranges from the Himalayas in Pakistan, India, Nepal and Bhutan to northern Myanmar, northern Thailand, Laos, Taiwan, China, and North Korea.
+The Siberian weasels ranges from the Himalayas in Pakistan, India, Nepal and Bhutan to northern Myanmar, northern Thailand, Laos, Taiwan, China, and Korea.
 In Russia, it occurs in the Kirov Province, Tataria, from the western Urals through Siberia to the Russian Far East.
 It has been introduced to Honshu, Shikoku and Kyushu islands.

+Fossil record

+Fossils of the Siberian weasel are known from Denisova Cave.

 Cultural significance

 In Chinese folklore, the Siberian weasel is viewed as a wandering spirit (shen) that can steal and replace people's souls.

 Although Siberian weasels are overall useful for limiting rodent populations, they are nonetheless damaging to poultry and muskrat farms.
 They frequently enter the roosts of domesticated fowl and pigeons, sometimes killing more than they can eat.